logo️ ObjectQuel

 Searching Across Related Entities

-You can apply search() to fields on related entities, just as you would any other where-clause condition:
+search() can target fields on related entities, just like any other where-clause condition:

 $results = $entityManager->executeQuery("